BGforgeNet/bg2-tweaks-and-tricks/docs/convenience.md

 ### Mod romance cheats

 For original Bioware characters, there's long been a tweak that allows multiple romances.
 Characters from mods, however, are usually less forgiving.
-This component allows to multi-romance them as well as skipping other checks (stats, gender, etc - this is maintained on best-effort basis, and likely not comprehensive.
-If your love interest still turns you away, make reports).
+This component allows to multi-romance them as well as skipping other checks (stats, gender, etc).

 Currently includes: